orbeon/orbeon-forms-doc/form-runner/feature/responsive-design.md

 # Responsive design

-## Fields in one column
+## Single column on narrow screens

-Starting with version 4.10, Orbeon Forms supports [responsive design](https://en.wikipedia.org/wiki/Responsive_web_design) for forms you create with Form Builder.
-One significant implication is that when your forms are shown on a narrow screen, for instance on a mobile phone, most fields are reflowed to be on the same "column".
+Orbeon Forms supports [responsive design](https://en.wikipedia.org/wiki/Responsive_web_design) for forms you create with Form Builder.
+The main aspect of this is that when your forms are shown on a narrow screen, for instance on a mobile phone, fields are shown in a single column.

+[SINCE Orbeon Forms 2022.1]

+The Form Runner [Landing page](landing-page.md) is also responsive.

 ## Example